Bishop Paiute Tribe

 The Bishop Paiute Tribe, formerly known as the Paiute-Shoshone Indians of the Bishop Community of the Bishop Colony is a federally recognized tribe of Mono and Timbisha Indians of the Owens Valley, in Inyo County of eastern California.
-As of the 2010 Census the population was 1,588.
+As of 2022, the United States census showed the Bishop Paiute Tribe's population at 1,914.

+Awani descendants are also enrolled in the Bishop Paiute Tribe.

 Reservation

 The Bishop Paiute Tribe has a federal reservation, the Bishop Community of the Bishop Colony (37°21′58″N 118°25′22″W), in the upper Owens Valley, above the city of Bishop, California.
 The reservation is on the lower slopes and alluvial fan of the Eastern Sierra Nevada Mountains and is 877 acre in size.
 Approximately 1,441 tribal members live on the reservation.
 The reservation was established in 1912.
 In 1990, 934 people were enrolled in the federally recognized tribe.

 The reservation's current boundaries are the result of an Executive Order due to watershed acts during 1932 when President Hoover downsized the size of the grant from 67,000 acres to roughly 900 acres to enable the city of Los Angeles to pipe water from Bishop to Los Angeles County without negotiating a right-of-way with the Paiute.

 The Bishop reservation also has their own casino (Wanaaha Casino, formerly known as Paiute Palace Casino), a health care system (Toiyabe Clinic), a student learning center (Barlow Gym), and even a gaming commission.